Geometry and factorization of multivariate Markov chains with applications to MCMC acceleration and approximate inference: Acknowledgments

+The authors gratefully acknowledge the constructive comments from the associate editor and two reviewers.
 Michael Choi is grateful for helpful discussions on large deviations with Pierre Del Moral, and on information theory with Cheuk Ting Li and Lei Yu.
-Michael Choi acknowledges the financial support of the project “MAPLE: Mechanistic Accelerated Prediction of Protein Secondary Structure via LangEvin Monte Carlo” with grant number 22-5715-P0001 under the NUS Faculty of Science Ministry of Education Tier 1 grant Data for Science and Science for Data collaborative scheme, project NUSREC-HPC-00001 and NUSREC-CLD-00001 for NUS HPC-AI Priority Projects for Research Program, as well as the startup funding of the National University of Singapore with grant number A-0000178-01-00.
+Michael Choi acknowledges the financial support of the projects A-8001061-00-00, NUSREC-HPC-00001, NUSREC-CLD-00001, A-0000178-01-00, A-0000178-02-00 and A-8003574-00-00 at National University of Singapore.
 Youjia Wang gratefully acknowledges the financial support from National University of Singapore via the Presidential Graduate Fellowship.
-GW expresses gratitude to Shun Watanabe for insightful discussions and for highlighting references, specifically \citep{amari1989statistical} and \citep{watanabe2017neyman}.
+GW expresses gratitude to Shun Watanabe for insightful discussions.
 The work of GW was supported in part by the Special Postdoctoral Researcher Program (SPDR) of RIKEN and by the Japan Society for the Promotion of Science KAKENHI under Grant 23K13024.